 - Course at a Glance

-- Schedule Start Date: 2nd January 2018
+- Schedule Start Date: 1st February 2021

 - Code: BIA

-- Course Length: Up to 6 Years
+- Course Length: 3 years (up to 6 years Part-Time)

 ** A note regarding recognition of this program in the Australian education system: EIT is the owner of this program.
 The qualification is officially accredited by the Tertiary Education Quality and Standards Agency (TEQSA).
 EIT delivers this program to students worldwide.

 Isaac Asimov, a famous science fiction author, professor of biochemistry and robotics devotee said: